 The City and Port of Corpus Christi have proposed four locations for potential desalination plants that would enable the buildout of new petrochemical facilities in the Coastal Bend region.
-Freshwater is a key need to further industrial expansion of petrochemical facilities, which will lock in more climate pollution, plastic waste, and toxic chemicals that poison our communities.
+Freshwater is a key need to further industrial expansion of petrochemical facilities, which will lock in more climate pollution, plastic waste, and toxic chemicals that pollute nearby communities.

 A 2022 analysis conducted by Autocase Economic Advisory for the Coastal Alliance to Protect Our Environment reveals that desalination plants proposed by the City and Port of Corpus Christi are by far the costliest water supply option for the region.

 Earthjustice and Perales, Allmon, and Ice, P.C.
 (PAI) also represent the Hillcrest Residents Association in challenging the City’s Inner Harbor Desalination Plant water permit applications before the Texas Commission on Environmental Quality (TCEQ).
 TCEQ shared the draft water discharge permit with the public in January 2024 and Earthjustice and PAI will submit comments on behalf of the Hillcrest Residents Association to ensure the agency’s permitting includes an environmental justice review and protects critical marine ecosystems and the regional fishing, recreational, and tourism industries in the area that would suffer from the discharge of brine from the desalination plants.